How to get a loan: looking at your options

 What to consider when getting a personal loan

 |Choose the amount of money you want to borrow||Don’t forget that a loan costs more than just the repayments – there are also fees and other charges.|

 |Choose the length of time to repay it||A shorter loan means higher monthly repayments.
 A longer loan will cost you more in interest payments over the life of the loan.
 Choose the shortest loan term you know you can comfortably afford.|

 |Choose a secured or unsecured loan||Secured loans give you a lower interest rate, but you risk losing the property you put up as security if you don’t make all the repayments.
 Unsecured loans have higher interest rates, so you might end up paying more in interest over the life of the loan.

 |Check your credit rating||Your credit rating is a measure of your trustworthiness to repay a loan, and lenders use it to decide whether to approve or reject loan applications.
 You should check out your credit report before you apply for a loan|

 |Have your paperwork ready to go||Make the process smooth and easy by gathering everything you need before you apply.|

 |Shop around||Canstar compares personal loan providers, to give you a starting point.
 Compare rates and features, here.|

 How to get a loan without paying more than you bargained for

 Before you take on additional financial obligations like a personal loan, you should always get some good financial advice.
 You need to work out a solid budget and know that you can afford to add monthly loan repayments to that budget.
-The good news is, 79% of Kiwis surveyed by Canstar Blue in 2015 said, “I feel that I am good at managing my own finances.”
-But, unexpected things happen to the best of us – don’t let yourself fall into debt because your budget was stretched too tight.
+Unexpected things happen to the best of us – don’t let yourself fall into debt because your budget was stretched too tight.